Frequently Asked Questions

 I am divorced.
 Can I have an Episcopal wedding?

 Yes, Divorced persons are required to get permission from the Bishop of Idaho before being remarried in the Church.
 You may find the Diocesan Remarriage packet by clicking here.
 In the case of a single previous marriage, the couple is required to write a letter to the Bishop of Idaho requesting such permission.
 In the case of more than one previous marriage, the Bishop requires the couple receive professional counseling.
 Six weeks prior to the marriage, the Bishop must be petitioned and premarital counseling must be completed.
-The premarital counseling can be completed with Father Ken or with a professional counselor.
+The premarital counseling can be completed with Rev. Rob or Rev. Kathleen or with a professional counselor.
 If you live outside of the Diocese of Idaho, you need to get permission from your local Bishop.

 Do you conduct same-sex marriages?